ThomasMertes/seed7/src/read_me.txt

             target operating system.
 If not defined utime() is used.

-  os_utimbuf_struct: Struct to be used instead of
+  os_utimbuf_struct: Type to be used instead of
                      'struct utimbuf' under the target operating
                      system.
 If not defined 'struct utimbuf' is used.